 Interviews can be one of the most nerve-wracking experiences of your adult life, but you’ll be much more confident about the prospect of one if you prepare thoroughly in advance.

 Everyone knows what they should be saying to impress the hiring manager but do you know what topics are off-limits?
-To help you, we’re bringing you five things you definitely shouldn’t say in your post-college interview.
+To help you, we’re bringing you five things you should avoid saying in an interview.

 “This is just a temporary job for me”

 True, you may have grand plans to go off traveling in a year or so, or even pursue a career in a different industry altogether, but does the interviewer really need to know this?
 He or she could go on to be your boss, so think about what you say.
 Do you want to give them the impression that you won’t be sticking around long – and that you’re only interested in the job for the salary it brings?
 Instead, make sure you talk confidently and positively about the job and ask well-thought-out questions.
 In doing so, your prospective employer knows you’re interested in the job itself and you’ll stand out as a good candidate.

 Of course, you’ll be itching to know what the salary for that hot new position will be.
 However, make sure you resist the temptation to ask – at least at the first interview stage.
 Again, your prospective employer wants to know you’re interested in the role and not just the perks it offers.

 Are you really applying for this job because you can see yourself working for the company in question?
 Or are you simply interested in how long you’ll get for lunch and what other benefits you’ll receive by becoming an employee.
 Skip this question and instead ask something thoughtful about the job role, or the hiring manager.
 How did they get into the industry, for example?

 “I know I don’t have much experience, but…”